 Because the privacy of your customer data is of the utmost importance to FullStory and in order to ensure that your customer data is protected, FullStory uses an allowlist approach to recording Ajax Request/Response Bodies.
 This allows you to have control over detailing the specific parts of the Request/Response Bodies that you know are safe to record and that will be useful for your own debugging process.

 Taking this approach means that in order to record Request/Response Bodies, you will need to enable Ajax Allowlisting and also spend time explicitly allowlist individual Request/Response bodies.
-While it may seem like a faster solution to enable Ajax recording for all fields and then blocklist sensitive fields, the risk of inadvertently recording sensitive customer data is too high.
-We’ve heard this request before, however we must weigh the ease of implementation against the potential security risk.
+While it may seem like a quicker solution to enable Ajax recording for all fields and then blocklist sensitive fields, the risk of inadvertently recording sensitive customer data is too high.
+We’ve heard this request before, however, we must weigh the ease of implementation against the potential security risk.
 As a solution, FullStory gives you the ability to allowlist only the specific parts of the Request/Response Bodies that you know are safe to record.

 There are additional reasons a blocklist approach to AJAX Request/Response Bodies could provide more administrative overhead and present considerable risk to your organization.

 For example, while you may be confident based on your naming convention that “

 cc-cvv” all include sensitive data, there are often field names that are not descriptive of the data type and could include sensitive data.
 For instance, the field name “id” could be a simple user ID, but in a JSON tree descriptive of a payment method, “id” could be a payment processor user id.

 Furthermore, ensuring an accurate blocklist would require knowing every possible parent > child field path that contains sensitive data for all AJAX calls made on your network.
 This leads to more of a trial and error approach to exclusion, in which you’d run the risk of exposing potentially sensitive information.